BakkesModWiki/BakkesModWiki.github.io/content/functions/stat_events.md

 author: ubelhj
 ---

 Stat events are a great way to show a slightly more complicated plugin logic.
-They are fairly common to use, use multiple wrappers, event hooks, and have some unique caveots.
+They are fairly common to use, use multiple wrappers, event hooks, and have some unique caveats.
 Also I made a plugin with them so I know how they work.
 Hopefully this helps someone

 First add this include to the top of your .h
 `#include "bakkesmod/wrappers/GameObject/Stats/StatEventWrapper.h"`